 Family therapy at our hospital can help you and your loved ones begin to mend any bonds that may have been broken because of your addiction to opiates.
 Addiction is a family disease and as such we will take the time to educate your loved ones about addiction, the recovery process, and ways that they can be most supportive to you.
 We will also provide time for your loved ones to share the ways in which your addiction has affected their life and give any references needed for additional support.

 In addition to standard therapies, we offer a variety of experiential methods designed to complement our other therapeutic interventions.
 Experiential methods may include:

 - Art therapy

 - Swimming pool

 Continuing Care and Levels of Care

-At Cedar Crest, we have different levels of care we provide for those individuals who are in need of mental health and substance abuse treatment.
+At our hospital for opiate addiction in Belton, TX, we have different levels of care we provide for those individuals who are in need of mental health and substance abuse treatment.
 When discharge time comes, you and your loved ones will work with your treatment team to create a plan of care that meets your continuing needs.
 On the day of discharge, you will meet with each member of your treatment team to make sure everything is in place so the transition process is as smooth as possible.

-You may decide that stepping down to a residential or sober living treatment program, which allows you to continue your recovery in a less restrictive environment, is the best choice for you at the time.
+You may decide that stepping down to residential or sober living treatment, which allows you to continue your recovery in a less restrictive environment, is the best choice for you at the time.
 Other people may opt to step down into a partial hospitalization program (PHP) or an intensive outpatient program (IOP).
 PHP and IOP both allow you to focus on your recovery during the day and slowly reintegrate into your community.
 Finally, some may believe they have made enough progress that they are ready to be discharge home with referrals to our traditional outpatient therapy clinic.
-Whatever you decide, Cedar Crest is there to support you.
+Whatever you decide, at our opiate abuse treatment center, we are here to support you.